 Learn foreign food words

-For example, you’re in Italy and are gluten and lactose intolerant.
+For example, you’re in Italy and you are gluten and lactose intolerant.
 You may want to learn the words for gluten = glutine and lactose = lattosio or a phrase like this:

 Bring medication

-Linda is an Amazon author, writer and travel blogger.
+Linda is a best selling author, travel blogger and travel coach.
 Her website The Smart Travelista offers travel resources and tips via her blog, books, videos and more.